A-I-P-A/CSRAssist/slack_integration/README.md

         * Please note that these responses may change in the future

 #### Recurring configurations:
-If you dont have a paid ngrok, most probably you will have update the ngork URL each time Therefore you have to do the following in order to update the formwarding URL
+If you dont have a paid `ngrok`, most probably you will have update the `ngrok` URL each time Therefore you have to do the following in order to update the formwarding URL

 1. Go to https://api.slack.com/apps